CodingWithCalvin/GHA-VSVsixVersioner/README.md

 # CodingWithCalvin/GHA-VSVsixVersioner

-Github Action to update your Visual Studio extension to a version that is based off of the current date and the CI build number.
+GitHub Action to update your Visual Studio extension to a version that is based off of the current date and the CI build number.

 > _This action requires your extension to utilize the